benjjneb/dada2/README.md

 dada2
 =====

 Bioconductor/R interface package for the Divisive Amplicon Denoising Algorithm.
-Usable for Illumina of pyrosequenced amplicon data.
+Usable for Illumina and (soon) pyrosequenced amplicon data.

 Planned feature improvements are publicly catalogued at the main DADA2 development site on github; specifically on the "Issues" page for DADA2: